 For typical responses that you will likely get from upstream KDE developers, see Bug Responses.

-If you want to meet other Kubuntu users in your area, look for a Local Ubuntu Community team (LoCo team for short) to join.
+If you want to meet other Kubuntu users in your area, look for a Local Ubuntu Community team (LoCo team for short) for you to join.

 Kubuntu welcomes all translators from all over the world.
-Translating Kubuntu helps usage by people who are more comfortable with their mother tongue.
+Translating Kubuntu helps to improve usage for people who are more comfortable with using their mother tongue.
 The required translations can be found here, Kubuntu Translation.